sevendeadly/summer_Dream/README.md

 ## 🙏 Credits

-Made with ❤️ for Summer & Dream
+Made with ❤️ for Audrey & Josue-Daniel 2026
 Restructured with MVC pattern for better maintainability

 ---